richard-ps-zz/travix_challenge/README.md

 `$ ./run`

+The first thing this script will do, after exporting the variables mentioned in the previous section, is launch a new tab in your web browser in order to log into your google account.

-The 'run' script will call other scripts responsible for creating diferent components and resources of the infrastructure (eg: run_db and run-stateless).
+After that, 'run' script will call other scripts that are responsible for creating diferent components and resources of the infrastructure (eg: run_db and run-stateless).

 ### Testing the API